LabVIEW-Community-CI-CD/open-source/docs/contributing-docs.md

 ## JUnit integration

 The CI pipeline collects JUnit XML output from both Node and PowerShell tests. `scripts/generate-ci-summary.ts` parses these files to build the requirement traceability report.
-Use `npm run test:ci` to produce the Node JUnit report when verifying documentation updates; the results appear under `test-results/`.
+Use `npm run test:ci` to produce the Node JUnit report when verifying documentation updates; the results appear under `test-results/` and must be committed with your pull request.
 Then run:

 ```bash
 npm run derive:registry